 Like any true coming of age tale, romance is the first force that shakes up chauvinistic expectations.
 Bros learn to be more tolerant and compartmentalize what they express.
 Voicing needs and desires becomes less frequent, voicing concerns more so.

-More tolerant circles welcome women into the fold.
+More tolerant circles welcome females into the fold.
 This is largely dependent on either similar mentality or objectification.
 Never doubt a bro’s willingness to include a female based off looks alone.
 Does this imply a greater tolerance of their viewpoints?
-Yes and no. Like everyone else, a bro’s open mindedness depends on socialization.
+Yes and no. Like everyone else, a bro’s open-mindedness depends on socialization.